-Here are the tools that I use every day to write, create, teach, share, blog, and run my business-of-one.
+Here are the tools and services that I use every day to write, create, teach, live well, and run my business-of-one.

-I share them with you knowing that they may help you develop your business, your creativity, or your fullest expression of yourself in the world.
+I share them with you hoping that they may help you develop your business, expand your creativity, or help you find your fullest expression of your work in the world.

 - Airbnb: A travel resource for finding homes, homestays, and “homes away from home” for travel domestic and international, business and romantic, adventure and luxury.
 My preferred way to travel!
 Save $55 off your first trip or become an Airbnb Experiences host